isabella232/sc_Charts/1 - Data/Script.markdown

 dataSet.drawCirclesEnabled = false
 ```

-In order to render the chart with a fill, instead of as a thin line, I need to tell the data set that to draw that fill, and provide a color and an alpha value for it.
+In order to render the chart with a fill, instead of as a thin line, I need to tell the data set to draw that fill, and provide a color and an alpha value for it.

 ```
 dataSet.drawFilledEnabled = true